007revad/Synology_Plex_Backup/README.md

 To restore Plex from a backup run the following in a shell:

 **Note:** Replace "/path/file.tgz" with your backup file's path and filename.
+Replace the 1 in volume1 with your volume number.

 For DSM 7
 ```YAML